top of page

 Important Notes:

 1. As always select varieties that are suited to your climate.
-I don’t grow English Brown Turkey (aka Olympian) because it performs poorly in my humid climate.
+For example, I don’t grow English Brown Turkey (aka Olympian) because it performs poorly in my humid climate.
 Even though the breba crop is plentiful, it’s also typically average-tasting.
 Even in hot and dry climates.

-2. Many of these fig varieties have multiple names or are genetically similar but called different things due to poor naming practices.
+3. Many of these fig varieties have multiple names or are genetically similar but called different things due to poor naming practices.
 For example, English Brown Turkey has at least 15 different names.
 Don't accidentally buy two trees when you only need one.
 If you want to read more about synonyms, this article will save you time and money.

-5. The opposite can also be true.
+5. If a fig variety can produce brebas, that doesn't mean it will every growing season.
+The opposite can also be true.
 Many varieties should not produce breba figs. Yet, some growers (including myself) sometimes report interesting surprises.
 Some varieties may trick you into thinking that they will, only to eventually drop their figs prematurely.

 The Two Drop Phases: